How to get to Barranquilla

 5. Wyndham Garden Barranquilla

-Conclusion: Spend the night at Riomar, Alto Prado or Prado?
+Conclusion: Where to stay?
+Riomar, Alto Prado or Prado?

-We ourselves booked a hotel in Riomar.
-We wanted to spend the night near the Avenida circunvalar (ring road), so we could get to my travel companion’s family quickly and easily get to places up north, such as the Malecón del Río and Bocas de Cenizas.
-From El Prado it would take longer to get to the circunvalar due to heavy traffic, so that’s why we chose Riomar.
-In the evening, we found ourselves relaxing on the roof terrace of our hotel GHL Collection Hotel Barranquilla overlooking the city, the river and the monument Ventana al Mundo.
+We booked a hotel in Riomar ourselves.
+We wanted to spend the night near the Avenida Circunvalar, so we could get to my travel companion’s family quickly and easily get to places up north, such as the Malecón del Río and Bocas de Cenizas.
+From El Prado it would take longer to get to the Circunvalar due to heavy traffic, so that’s why we chose Riomar.
+In the evening, it was wonderful to relax on the roof terrace of our hotel GHL Collection Hotel Barranquilla overlooking the city, the river and the monument Ventana al Mundo.
 Our room had air conditioning, a fantastic rain shower and was super spacious.
 The delicious breakfast was included and otherwise we had everything we needed nearby, such as a small shopping center across the street with supermarket D1, a drugstore, coffee shop Tostao and Domino’s pizza.
 The hotel was on a quiet side street and we were not bothered at all by traffic or noise.

 Disadvantage of Riomar is, that it is a newer neighborhood and therefore it lacks the charm of a historic neighborhood like El Prado.
-It also lacks the conviviality of bars and restaurants nearby.
+It also lacks bars and restaurants in the area.

-In summary, we would recommend staying at El Prado stay if you want to be in a central location, in a colonial neighborhood.
+In short, we would recommend staying in El Prado if you want to be in a central location, in a colonial neighborhood.
 Alto Prado is highly recommended if you want to stay near Parque Washington, with its many restaurants and bars.
 If you are looking for a comfortable hotel with pool, on the outskirts of the city, choose from one of the many hotels in Riomar.

 We do not recommend staying in the Centro Histórico overnight because it is not safe there at night.